 The following may be the result of a small claims proceeding:

 - If the defendant fails to appear, a default judgment may enter either up to the amount of the claim stated in the affidavit or the jurisdictional amount allowed in small claims proceedings, whichever is less.
 MCL 600.8404(1)(c).
 If the plaintiff fails to appear, the lawsuit will be dismissed.

 - If settlement of the dispute is made before or at the hearing, the defendant may be charged with costs incurred by the plaintiff in initiating the action.
 MCL 600.8404(1)(d).

 - Even if the defendant has no legal defense to the claim, he or she may appear to request an installment payment plan for the judgment.
 MCL 600.8410(2).

 A small claims proceeding may be the solution to your legal problem.
 However, if the defendant chooses to elevate your claim to the general civil division of the district court, then your lawsuit may be subject to a jury trial and application of all rules of evidence.
-Once your claim is removed from the small claims division, you can hire an experienced lawyer to help pursue your judgment.
+Once your claim is removed from the small claims division, you can hire an experienced lawyer to assist you in pursuing your case before a judge or jury.
 If you have questions about your civil matter or require legal representation, then do not hesitate to contact the attorneys at Kershaw, Vititoe & Jedinak PLC for assistance today.